h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

     mvn -DskipTests clean install    # install all the artifacts of all the projects to the Maven cache sbt/sbt clean assembly           # build fat jar using the artifacts

-If you have the Maven plugin installed and enabled in IntelliJ IDEA you can open the project there by doing File ->  Open <choose perrier/pom.xml>.
+If you have the Maven plugin installed and enabled in IntelliJ IDEA you can open the project there by doing File ->  Open and choosing perrier/pom.xml.